-Collectors from all over the world contributed to the magazine that published 11 issues between ‘05 – ‘08 and our thanks go out to each and every one of them.
+Collectors from all over the world contributed to the magazine that published 11 issues between '05 and '08 and our thanks go out to each and every one of them.

 The 3rd Annual Hitsville Rare Soul Weekender saw the club once again return to La Quinta which had now become a Best Western resort, with even more numbers and that year we proudly hosted a special trio of record guys from Philadelphia's golden age.

 The Harthon Record Company owners, Johnny Stiles, Luther Randolph and Weldon Arthur McDougal III were our esteemed guests for the weekend and it was a special thrill to see their reaction to the full hour of their music that opened the Saturday Night Allnighter.
-Two main players from that weekend have since passed, Weldon and original 'Hitsviller' and long time collector Alan Pollard from UK.
-I’m sure they sit and recollect the memories of that weekend now together.
+From that weekend in 2008, The Harthon Trio have all now passed away as has original Hitsviller Alan Pollard.
+I'm sure they sit and recollect the memories of that weekend now together.

-The 9th Hitsville Rare Soul Weekender took place September 19 - 22nd 2012 and once again saw collectors from all over the world descend on the Hotel Continental in Mojacar, for 4 days and nights of vinyl mayhem.
+The 14th Hitsville Rare Soul Weekender takes place 15 - 19 September 2018 and once again will see collectors from all over the world descend on the Hotel Continental in Mojacar, for 4 days and nights of vinyl mayhem.
 Over the years, the club has used ticket sales to purchase and maintained all its own sound rig and special care is taken to ensure that all the equipment is set up to ensure the best possible sound available, to match the great records that are played over the weekend.

-The Weekender programme began on Thursday with an evening ‘early arrivals’ session at Lua Beach Bar and the Friday and Saturday events took place at the Hotel Continental.
-On Sunday we hosted the now traditional Sunday Soul Alldayer including a BBQ brunch on the terrace of The Continental overlooking the beach and the mediterranean which finished off at midnight with a raucus oldies set.
+The Weekender programme begins on Thursday with an evening 'early arrivals' session at Lua Beach Bar and the Friday and Saturday events take place at the Hotel Continental.
+On Saturday we host a poolside soul session and on Sunday we host the now traditional Sunday Soul Alldayer including a BBQ brunch on the terrace of The Continental overlooking the beach and the Mediterranean which finished off at midnight with a raucus oldies set.